Note: This is a branch tracking upstream

 - OpenBSD (fi)

-Currently Pleroma is not packaged by any OS/Distros, but if you want to package it for one, we can guide you through the process on our community channels.
+Currently Pleroma is packaged for YunoHost.
+If you want to package Pleroma for any OS/Distros, we can guide you through the process on our community channels.
 If you want to change default options in your Pleroma package, please discuss it with us first.

 If you ever encounter compilation issues during the updating of Pleroma, you can try these commands and see if they fix things: